abdulrhmanG-alahmadi/Airline-Pilot-Management-System/README.md

 # Airline-Pilot-Management-System
-A Java program to manage pilot records for an airline.
-Users can add pilots with their flight hours and number of flights.
-The app displays airline info and recognizes pilots with the most achievements.
+A comprehensive Java program to manage and maintain pilot records for an airline company.
+Users can interactively add pilots along with their flight experience, including total flight hours and the number of completed flights.
+The application provides a user-friendly interface to display detailed information about the airline and its pilots.
+Additionally, it highlights and acknowledges pilots with exceptional performance and outstanding achievements in their careers.